Skip to main content

 Oct 5, 2024; Seattle, Washington, USA; Michigan Wolverines quarterback Jack Tuttle (13) looks to pass against the Washington Huskies during the third quarter at Alaska Airlines Field at Husky Stadium.
 Mandatory Credit: Joe Nicholson-Imagn Images

-SEATTLE – The Michigan Wolverines fell to 4-2 on the season in a 27-17 to the Washington Huskies in the first road trip of the year in a game that had a little bit of everything, but ultimately was a game that was choked away by the away team.
+SEATTLE – The Michigan Wolverines fell to 4-2 (2-1 Big Ten) on the season with a 27-17 loss to the Washington Huskies in the first road trip of the year.
+The contest had a little bit of everything, but ultimately was a game that was choked away by the visiting team.

-For Michigan, the headlining development was the second quarterback change of the season with Alex Orji being benched in the first half, giving way to graduate Jack Tuttle, who finished the day 10-of-18 for 98 yards with a touchdown pass, an interception and a fumble.
+For Michigan, the headline development was the second quarterback change of the season.
+Alex Orji was benched in the first half and gave way to graduate Jack Tuttle, who finished the day 10-of-18 for 98 yards with a touchdown pass, an interception and a fumble.

 Here is the full recap of the night’s events from Husky Stadium.